andresti/markdown-cv/index.md

 `2022 - `
-__Technical Lead, Soulie__
+__Technical Lead -> CTO & co-founder, Soulie__
-* Leading the development of an app helping users spend their time mindfully by recommending content based on their goals and preferences and encouraging focusing instead op mindless scrolling
+* Leading the development of an app helping users spend their time mindfully by recommending content based on their goals and preferences and encouraging focusing instead of mindless scrolling
 * Leading the development from prototype to public release
 * Managing the technical team
 * Architecting and building the backend systems and APIs (Python, FastAPI, MongoDB, Docker, AWS)
 * Building the infrastructure in AWS etc.
 * Improving the machine learning systems for making recommendations
+* Started as a tech lead, joined the co-founders team as CTO

 `2022 Jan - Oct`